 Estimating flows from changes in the stocks and controlling of births, deaths and population sizes forms a crude global account of demographic data.
 This account allows, for the first time, a comprehensive system to compare global demographic data for inconsistencies, check for errors and match available data with conceptual models or known migrant flows.
 The estimates presented in this paper uncovered a number of unexpected results which can be sourced to errors or inconsistencies in the stock or demographic data used as inputs.
 For example, large flows of Chinese born were estimated to go in and then out of Hong Kong during the 1960's and 1970's.
 Revisions in demographic data resulted in large increase in the stock of the native born population in Russia, which was accounted in the methodology through increased return flow of Russian born migrants.
 Initial estimates for flows into and out of the State of Palestine were implausible due to the size of incompatibilities between the demographic and stock data.
 This deficiency was handled by an extension to the methodology outlined in the Appendix.
 In both of the latter two cases the unusual flow estimates are derived from underestimates of the native born populations, which are themselves derived from the difference in the total and foreign born populations.
 It is most likely that the source of the underestimation lies with counts of foreign born rather than the total population as demographic estimates of population size are relatively more simple to produce.
-Further, in the case of Russia it is likely that the next revision of stock estimates by the UN will utilise the latest population size data to estimate foreign born counts, as has been the case with past versions.
-Future World Bank stock estimates might also employ improved estimation procedures, as used for more recent estimates of bilateral stock tables by gender and skill level (Artuc et al., 2012).
+Future World Bank stock estimates over extended periods might also employ improved estimation procedures, as used for more recent estimates of bilateral stock tables by gender and skill level (Artuc et al., 2015).
 In other cases, as with the estimates of recent Polish migration flows, there appears to be a contradiction between the stock and demographic data, caused by a lower than expected net migration estimate.